sikher/gurbanidb/readme.md

 __Please Note:__ Some entries in our database contain two lines in the same entry and therefore will not show up in search by __first letters from start__ (/search/).
 To find these you may search by __first letters anywhere__ (/search/1/)

 ## Version History
+### 2.2
+* Database: Changed column scripture in table scriptures to text, for better consistency
+* Standardized Search API for better consistency

 ### 2.1
 * Database: Added a search column in Scriptures to enable first letter search
 * Database: Changed all the table names to better follow the Laravel convention of pluralized table names